The Community of Orinda

 perfection, this show is preceded by a gala dinner-dance event where all the

-owners and super-fans gather for a Friday evening of fun the night before
+owners and fans gather for a Friday evening of fun the night before

-Save the dates to make sure you don't miss these two great events.
-See more at
+Seconds.
+Save the dates to make sure you don't miss these great events

 Parks and Preserves.
 The Orinda community is surrounded by several

 large park and regional preserves, including Tilden Park, San Pablo Reservoir,

 Briones Open Space, and Lafayette Reservoir.
 Orinda is at the crossroads of many National and Regional Trail systems.
 These include The American Discovery Trail, The deLaveaga Trail,

 The East Bay Regional Park Trail System, as well as several local walking areas.
 The City has received the designation of "Trail Town U.S.A." by the American Hiking Association.